cwinters/unretrofittable-201406/notes.md

 around) that I won't remember all the painful lessons from past systems.

-I think one of the reasons this happens is because we get separated from our actual job.
-We tell ourselves our job is about learning, or about building, or even about making money.
-And those are all great, and in fact they're one of the draws of the work.
-But they're not the work.

-The work is about solving problems -- and more importantly, __someone else's problems__.

-Our work is to help other people be awesome.

-Other people don't think of problems like we do.

-They think of our systems like most people think of a hammer.
-Or a shovel.
-Or a popcorn popper.

-Worse, they think of our hammer as one that misses the nail every fifth time, or that our popper that only works with blue corn from Nebraska and breaks on minor upgrades, and why does it need to be upgraded, anyway?

-So the question I want to talk about is this: when we're starting a new system, how can I make this the best hammer?
-The hammer that people love to use.
-The hammer that's predictable.
-The hammer that helps us know when and how it's failing.
-The hammer that interoperates with every nail out there.

-Okay, that metaphor may be stretched a little thin.

-### What's our goal?

-We're going to talk about making your users happy.
-But also things you can do to make the jobs easier for the people who build, support, and sell your systems.

-That's too general though, how will we make this happen?

-The main way is to make it easy to change.
-Some things you may control, like shortening the feedback loop between an idea and someone using it.
-But others you don't, like market changes and operational outages.
-Software changes, for good reasons and bad.
+There are probably lots of reasons for this, but that's another talk.
+The main one I want to talk about is our levels of abstraction and some of the side effects of working with them at the right and wrong levels.

+We all love "agile" (not necessarily Agile).
+A good deal of agile is geared toward making you [the developer] acutely aware of everybody's joy and pain and tightening the feedback cycle between your awareness of and influence on these things.

+One of the main levers we have to do this technically is to make our systems easier to change.

-Easy to change also increases the opportunity for user empathy.
+Easy to change increases the opportunity for empathy.
 Empathy was common theme at devopsdays last week: empathy with our co-workers, with other areas of the organization, with users.

-^^^^

-Meh... this sounds too lectur-ey.
-Is it needed?
-Maybe we just say we're focusing on making your system easy to change as well as resilient to change... malleable and resilient?

-^^^^

 ### Feature flags and kill switches